-Home » Business Email Etiquette Blog » Don’t Jump to Conclusions in Your Business Email
+Home » Business Email Etiquette Articles » Jumping to Conclusions in Business Email

-There have also been times where my initial impression of an email is different if I take a break and re-read it later.
-I have even read emails out loud to make sure I am perceiving the correct intent and tone.
-Before I respond.
+There have also been times when my initial impression of an email differs if I take a break and re-read it later.
+I have even read emails out loud to ensure I perceive the correct intent and tone before responding.

 Nothing Like Face-to-Face

-Being behind these screens makes it so much easier to type what may not be accurate or nice.
-Especially when you don’t have to look them in the eyes and then have to deal with their reaction.
+Being behind these screens makes it much easier to type what may not be accurate or nice, especially when you don’t have to look them in the eyes and then deal with their reaction.
+So we must consider this.

-But the thing with professionalism is if we don’t like or enjoy a business contact — they don’t know that.
+But the thing about professionalism is that if we don’t like or enjoy a business contact, they don’t know that.
 We treat them with respect and professional courtesy because that’s how professionals behave.

 Don’t Jump — Be Sure

-Jumping to conclusions combined with the ease of typing things on the fly makes it too easy.
-You can type things you wouldn’t normally say if in person which then contributes to more unnecessary misunderstandings.
+The ease of typing things on the fly makes it too easy to jump to conclusions.
+You can type things you wouldn’t normally say in person, contributing to more unnecessary misunderstandings.

-The ability to Cc: the boss or BCc: coworkers with just a click, is the typical “just because you can” doesn’t mean you do scenario.
-Concluding this is the best approach can ding your career.
+The ability to Cc: the boss or BCc: coworkers with just a click is the typical “just because you can,” but it doesn’t mean you do a scenario.
+Restraint.

+Even if justified in a complaint, how you complain can make all the difference.
 With business email communications, every email you send with your business email address will reflect on you and your business.
-Even if justified in a complaint, how you complain can make all the difference in the world.

 Patience is a Virtue

 Do you get impatient when you don’t receive a reply as quickly as you think you should?
 Or what if you don’t get the answers you want?
-There are so many things going on in the background that you are not aware of that can cause delayed emails or lack of response.
+There are so many things going on in the background that you are unaware of that can cause delayed emails or a lack of response.

-Then, what if your contact is in a hurry and types off a quick response that you then think is terse and vague.
-Because you pick-up an attitude or a response is not happening as quickly or the way you desire, doesn’t necessarily make it so either.
+Then, what if your contact is in a hurry and types off a quick response that you think is terse and vague?
+Ask for clarification before reacting.

-That’s why it is smart to always type what you mean and mean what you type.
-All the while ensuring that you set expectations (I need a reply pretty fast!) and make sure your tone is what you want to relay.
+A simple guideline is to type what you mean and mean what you type.
+All the while, ensure that you set expectations (I need a reply pretty fast!) and make sure your tone is what you want to relay (I appreciate your help!).

 Don’t be an eTattler

-When I don’t receive a response to an inquiry in a manner or time I would prefer, I don’t get rude or testy.
-I am always the epitome of professionalism.
-Even if my emotions are pushing me to respond otherwise.
-I don’t.
+When you don’t receive a response to an inquiry in the manner or time you would prefer, don’t get rude or testy.
+Always be the epitome of professionalism.
+Even if your emotions hint at responding otherwise, don’t.

-While a lack of a response, or a less than professional approach may impact my perception of the other side I still don’t change how I communicate.
-Rather I send a professional follow up confirming if the original request was received and, if apropos, ask if everything on the other side is okay.
+While a lack of response or a less-than-professional approach may impact your perception of the other side, don’t change how you communicate.
+Rather, send a professional follow-up confirming whether the original request was received and, if appropriate, asking if everything on the other side is okay.

-If an email is terse or rude, I respond back with the courtesy not offered to me.
+If an email is terse or rude, I respond with the courtesy not offered.
 This is how you set an example of how professionals communicate with email.

-Jumping to conclusions many times only serves to expose your lack of knowledge, understanding or ability to act as a true professional under pressure.
-Instead use these type of situations as an opportunity to show otherwise.
+Jumping to conclusions often only exposes your lack of knowledge, understanding, or ability to act as a true professional under pressure.
+Instead, use these situations as an opportunity to show otherwise.

 Share the knowledge!